 There is functionality within the platform that enables you to send questions as a learner to the Museums Association.
 In addition feel free to email the course leader directly their contact details will be available on the Museums Associations website.

 The course is divided into five sections and within each section there are 5 lessons.
 Whilst the content has been designed with a beginning, a middle and an end you can progress flexibly through the content.
 Use the Next button to take you through the course until you reach a section or a lesson you want to engage with.

 Meet the expert

-Ben Bishop and 270 others have booked this class
+Ben Lewis and 1136 others have booked this class

 Well done, a truly fantastic resource.
 Thank you